kannonboy/forge-scheduler/README.md

 Schedules are stored as [custom entities](https://developer.atlassian.com/platform/forge/storage-reference/storage-api-custom-entities/), which are initialised during app installation using a trigger bound to the `avi:forge:installed:app` event (`onInstal()` in `scheduler.js`).

+## Logging

+Being an example app, logging is (very) verbose to help you understand its behaviour.
+You may wish to tune or disable the logging for use in production.

+## Debugging

+A debug webtrigger is provided for interactively registering, running, and updating schedules.
+See `debug.js` for details.

 ## Requirements